klaytn/klaytn-service-sdk/packages/oracles-starter-kit/README.md

     fundAmount: '100000000000000'
   })
 ```
-This command with modify the `helper-hardhat-config.json` in the package node_modules.
+This command will modify the `helper-hardhat-config.json` in the package node_modules.

 First, we will need to set environment variables.
 We can do so by using below commands.